-At the shoe store, Jimmy's boss tells the police Jimmy's address is "465 Lindhurst Drive".
-However, exterior shots of Jimmy's house clearly display the house number as 219.
+At the shoe store, Jimmy's boss tells the police Jimmy's address is 465 Lindhurst Drive.
+Exterior shots of Jimmy's house clearly show the house number 219.
 See more »

 Before we go any farther, I urge you once again to speak... if there is anything you could say in your own defense.

 Maybe I shouldn't say this your honor but I accuse my parents.